CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-cli.md

 When running commands (GO CLI command/Python CLI command)
 -   alias - Account Alias, it can be found in the top left corner of the portal
 -   name - name of the server or group, when creating a new server, the length limit is 6 characters
--   location - name of the data centers (e.g. IL1, VA1, CA1)
+-   data-center - name of the data centers (e.g. IL1, VA1, CA1)
 -   network-name/network - name of the VLAN, [they can be listed using CLI](#read-commands)
 -   type - server type, either standard or hyperscale
 -   storage-type/backup-level - storage type, current option is standard